-Government Sets Up Fake Cell Phone Towers, Intercepts Your Texts, Calls And Disturbs You.
+Government Sets Up Non-Real Mobile Towers, Intercepts Your Messages, Calls And Disturbs You.

-Ever since Edward Snowden outted the NSA’s mass surveillance programs, the need for CryptoPhone has been recognized among the population.
-The device's promise to secure us against eavesdropping and electronic surveillance has made the demand of the device to shoot through the roof.
-Everybody wants to be safe from the government listening on to their 3 a.m. booty calls.
+Ever since Edward Snowden outed the NSA’s mass surveillance programs, the need for CryptoPhone has been recognized among the population.
+The device's promise to secure us against eavesdropping and electronic surveillance has made the demand for the device to shoot through the roof.
+Everybody wants to be safe from the country listening to their 3 a.m. booty calls.

-CryptoPhone’s mobile security team have also found out in their research that the version which is made available on the Samsung Galaxy S3 they tested, leaks data at 80 – 90 times per hour.
-In their research, they also were able to find and correct 468 vulnerabilities in stock Android.
+A mobile security team from crypto phones has also discovered in their research that the version is made available on the telephone Samsung Galaxy S3 they tested leaks data 80 – 90 times per hour.
+Their study also found and corrected 468 susceptibilities in stock Android.

-This doesn’t stop there, apparently there exists potentially malicious towers that could carry out "over the air" attacks; it would just need a mobile device to connect to it.
-These towers then can be used as a point to install various attacks through spyware for eavesdropping on calls and messages.
-CryptoPhone has recently released a map that located 17 of these potentially malicious towers all over the US that was detected by users.
+This doesn’t stop there; apparently, potentially malicious towers could carry out "over the air" attacks; it would need a mobile device to connect to it.
+These towers can then be used as a point to install various attacks through spyware for eavesdropping on calls and messages.
+CryptoPhone has just emitted a map that located 17 of these potentially malicious towers all over the US that users detected.

-In another incident, that was revealed by Les Goldsmith, CEO of ESD America, a customer connected to eight such fake cell phone towers on his way to North Carolina from Florida on a road trip, even connecting to one at South Point Casino in Las Vegas.
+In another incident revealed by Les Goldsmith, a client related to eight fake cell phone towers on his way from Florida to North Carolina on a street journey, even relating to one at South Point Casino in Las Vegas.

-With potentially risky fake cell phones towers like these, one would
+With potentially risky artificial towers like these, one would

-question why are they still in existence?
-Why hasn't the government
+question why they are still in existence.
+Why hasn't the administration

 taken care of the matter?
 Well, the reason behind it, as suggested by

-Goldsmith that the tower could actually belong to the government as most
+Goldsmith that the tower could belong to the government as most

-of these are often on top of US military base.
+of these are usually on the lid of US martial bases.
 This speculation doesn't

-seem far away from the truth when we factor in the leaked information
+seem far away from the truth when we factor in the leaked news